promesoft/KicadJE-SteinerVCF/README.md

 ## Errata
 ### Errata - VCO
-Due to footprint one of the pots gets -12v on chassis
+* Due to footprint one of the pots gets -12v on chassis

+* Sine signal is shorted to GND

+* Glide pot is reversed

 ### Errata - VCF
 * Due to footprint one of the pots gets -12v on chassis